 Electric Insurance is a Massachusetts-based insurance provider that was founded in 1966.
 The company was originally established to provide insurance to General Electric employees, and later began offering insurance to a wider customer base.
-Serving all 50 states and Puerto Rico, Electric Insurance offers several insurance products, including home, auto, umbrella, flood and RV insurance.
+Serving all 50 states, Washington, D.C. and Puerto Rico, Electric Insurance offers several insurance products, including home, auto, umbrella, flood and RV insurance.
 Electric Insurance Company has an A rating from AM Best, indicating excellent financial strength, but is not rated by other reputable third-party agencies, like J.D.
 Power or S&P.

 All of Electric’s car insurance policies come with liability coverage.
 Depending on the package you choose, you can also get new car replacement coverage, a deductible waiver, OEM coverage, towing coverage, gap coverage and trip interruption coverage, to name a few.

-Electric car insurance cost
+Electric Insurance car insurance cost

-Electric car insurance discounts
+Electric Insurance car insurance quotes by age

-- Great Driver App: Electric’s safe driver reward program uses the Great Driver app.
-You may save 10% on your policy for downloading the app, and after 100 days of driving with the app, you may earn up to 20 percent off at your renewalIf you get a quote from Electric Insurance before your current policy expires, you could save on your premiumElectric offers a special discount to drivers who insure their fully electric or hybrid vehicleMarried policyholders over the age of 15 could get a discount on select auto insurance coverage types
+Electric Insurance car insurance discountsElectric’s safe driver reward program uses the Great Driver app.
+You may save 10 percent on your policy for downloading the app, and after 100 days of driving with the app, you may earn up to 20 percent off at your renewalIf you get a quote from Electric Insurance before your current policy expires, you could save on your premiumElectric offers a special discount to drivers who insure their fully electric or hybrid vehicleMarried policyholders over the age of 15 could get a discount on select auto insurance coverage types

 In addition, Electric offers a Signature Claim Service Guarantee™ for car insurance claims.
 If you file a claim and do not feel like Electric provided the best customer service, the company will give you $100, no questions asked.

-Electric home insurance | Bankrate Score 4.4
+Electric home insurance

-Electric home insurance cost
+Electric Insurance home insurance cost

-Electric home insurance discounts
+Electric Insurance home insurance discounts

 Electric does not offer many non-insurance home services.
 However, you can use the Risk Coach tool to find potential risks around your home and work with a consultant to fill gaps in your coverage for more protection.